 - 1 - Tesira HD-1 Dialer Hardware-based dialer; 12 button dial pad with access to all Tesira telephony functions, PoE-powered

-Note that other non-Biamp equipment is required, such as a network switch and speakers.
+Note that other non-Biamp equipment is required, such as Soft Codec, Video Conference Codec, and Aux Sources.

 The example file for this system design template is set up with all the audio I/O, processing, and control points required, and is ready to load to the system and begin setting up the room gain structure and EQing.
 In the file, the matrix routing is already in place to support the room design requirements.
 Two AEC processing channels on the TesiraFORTÉ AVB VT4 will be occupied by the TCM-1 microphones.
 The first two analog audio inputs will be receiving the line input signal from the external video conference codec.
 The second two analog audio inputs are used for stereo audio feeds from auxiliary sources.
 One analog output will be required to send the local signal to the VTC line input, the far end.

 The room speakers will be connected directly to the networked AMP-450BP and do not occupy any further analog outputs on the DSP.
 Every output channel is represented individually on the mixing matrix, to accommodate for different room/speaker setup scenarios.
 An example of valid scenarios would be:

 - Creating four individual ceiling speaker zones, might incorporate Stereo L/R routing, if applicable.